Nhanpt17/Backend_E-commerce-course/README.md

 Press Ctrl + A → F5 (Run all) to execute the entire script.

 Wait until Workbench finishes executing.
-Then, check the list of tables — if all tables appear, you’re ✅ done restoring the database successfully.
+Then, check the list of tables — if all tables appear, you’re ✅ done restoring the database successfully..............